aaronbloomfield/ics/hws/hw-cryptocurrency.md

 that you don't have to have the same format!
 This is just what we used.
 However, it must contain the same five pieces of information: from, to, amount, date, and the signature.
-The one-line entry from the ledger, above, is the corresponding transaction record for this transaction statement.
+The one-line entry from the mempool, above, is the corresponding transaction record for this transaction statement.

 ```